mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

-Let's show namespaces in the current context
+Let's show all namespaces in the current context

 `kubectl get namespaces`{{execute}}